Frank Rizzo: Tax increase and recall attempt

 In his successful second mayoral campaign in 1975, Rizzo campaigned under the slogan, "He held the line on taxes".
 Soon after the election, he persuaded City Council to increase the city's wage tax from 3.31% to 4.31%, one of the highest in the nation.
 The action infuriated Rizzo's opponents and led fiscal conservatives to join them in attempting to recall Rizzo from the mayor's office.
-Americans for Democratic Action, the liberal activist group that had played a key role in moving Philadelphia from Republican to Democratic control in the late 1940s and early 1950s, gathered the 250,000 signatures required.
+Americans for Democratic Action, the liberal activist group that had played a key role in moving Philadelphia from Republican to Democratic control in the late 1940s and early 1950s, gathered over 210,000 signatures in support of the recall effort.
 Polls showed Rizzo losing by a wide margin.
 Rizzo's allies counterattacked by challenging the validity of the signatures as well as the recall procedure itself.
-Then the Pennsylvania Supreme Court declared the Charter's recall provision unconstitutional by one vote.
-The decision was written by Chief Justice Robert N. C. Nix Jr., elected to the court with Rizzo's support in 1971.
+The Pennsylvania Supreme Court ultimately declared the Charter's recall provision unconstitutional in a 4-3 decision.
+Justice Robert N. C. Nix Jr., who had been elected to the court with Rizzo's support in 1971, wrote a concurring opinion in Rizzo's favor.

 Rizzo opponents, while greatly disheartened, elected Edward G. Rendell as district attorney in 1977 and organized a campaign to elect anti-Rizzo Democratic committee persons and elected officials in the 1978 primaries.